Nhá Chica

-Francisca de Paula de Jesus (São João del-Rei, Minas Gerais, 1810 – Baependi, Minas Gerais, 14 June 1895), also known as Nhá Chica ("Aunt Francie" in Portuguese), was an Afro-Brazilian Catholic laywoman and popular religious figure known for her humble life and her dedication to God.
+Francisca de Paula de Jesus (São João del-Rei, Minas Gerais, 1810 – Baependi, Minas Gerais, 14 June 1895), also known as Nhá Chica ("Aunt Francie" in Portuguese), was a formerly enslaved Afro-Brazilian Catholic laywoman known for her humble life and her dedication to God.

-Nhá Chica bore no surname and was an illegitimate child born to a slave mother; she herself was a slave until being freed in 1820 which allowed her to dedicate herself to the plight of the region's poor and the construction of a Marian chapel near which she resided for the remainder of her life.
+Nhá Chica bore no surname and was an illegitimate child born to an enslaved mother; she herself was enslaved until being freed in 1820 which allowed her to dedicate herself to the plight of the region's poor and the construction of a Marian chapel near which she resided for the remainder of her life.

 Her beatification was celebrated in Brazil in mid-2013 and made her the first Afro-Brazilian woman to be beatified.

 Life

-Francisca de Paula de Jesus was born (as an illegitimate) in Santo Antônio do Rio das Mortes Pequeno - a neighborhood in São João del-Rei - in 1810 to the slave Izabel Maria and it was there that she was also baptized on 26 April 1810; this means her birth took place in the first quarter of 1810.
-Her mother decided to relocate after being freed in 1820 so all moved to Baependi where she lived until 1895.
-Her maternal grandparents were also slaves.
-Her brother Theotonio Pereira do Armaral came from another union.
+Francisca de Paula de Jesus was born illegitimate in Santo Antônio do Rio das Mortes Pequeno, a neighborhood in São João del-Rei, in 1810 to the enslaved Brazilian woman Izabel Maria.
+It was there that Francisca, also enslaved, was baptized on 26 April 1810; this means her birth took place in the first quarter of 1810.
+Her mother decided to relocate after being freed in 1820, so the family moved to Baependi, where she lived until her death.
+Her maternal grandparents were also enslaved.
+Her half-brother, Theotonio Pereira do Armaral, came from another union.

-In 1820 she had dedicated her life to her faith and decided to help the poor at her mother's request as she was on her deathbed at that time; her mother's freedom was for a few months before she died.
-The girl now chose to live alone rather than with her half-brother and refused all marriage proposals put forward to her.
-Her brother died in 1862 and she was designated as his sole heir thus used her newfound inheritance to increase her social work and begin construction of a Marian chapel.
+In 1820 she had dedicated her life to her faith and decided to help the poor at her mother's request, as she was on her deathbed at that time; her mother's freedom was for only a few months before she died.
+The girl now chose to live alone rather than with her half-brother, and refused all marriage proposals put forward to her.
+Her brother died in 1862 and she was designated as his sole heir; she used her newfound inheritance to increase her social work and begin construction of a Marian chapel.
 Donations were used as a means for her to build the "Our Lady of Conception Sanctuary".

-Despite being illiterate and impoverished she welcomed the poor into her new place and became known as the "Mother of the Poor".
+Despite being illiterate and impoverished, she welcomed the poor into her new place and became known as the "Mother of the Poor".
 She lived in a humble two-room hovel and constructed a small altar adorned with roses, and she was well known for giving acts of comfort and spiritual healing to those that visited her.
 On 8 July 1888 she drafted up a will in which she decided to leave all her possessions to her local parish and set out how she wanted the parish to distribute her possessions among the poor.
 She also set out how she wanted her funeral as well as the number of Masses celebrated for her soul.

-Nhá Chica died on 14 June 1895 in her chapel and was entombed there on the following 18 June.
+Nhá Chica died on 14 June 1895 in her chapel, where she was buried on the following 18 June.
 It was reported that there was an unusual smell of perfume when she was buried and when her coffin was opened on 18 June 1998.